Open source models for the parametric study of diffraction gratings in 2D/2.5D/3D with ONELAB/Gmsh/GetDP: Intro

 \section{Intro}

-This document aims at presenting both theoretical and practical aspects regarding the \texttt{grating\_2D} Onelab model, mainly for educational purposes.
+This chapter aims at presenting both theoretical and practical aspects regarding the \stt{grating\_2D} ONELAB model, mainly for educational purposes.
 This model applies to so-called mono-dimensional grating, \emph{i.e.} structures having one direction of invariance.
 Various geometries and materials can be handled or easily added.
-The two classical polarization cases, denoted here $E^\parallel$ and $H^\parallel$, are addressed.
+The two classical polarization cases, denoted here $E^\parallel$ (or TE) and $H^\parallel$ (or TM), are addressed.
 The output consists in a full energy balance of the problem computed from the field maps.
-For more detailed information and associated bibliography, the curious reader is invited refer to \cite{bib:demesy2007}.
+For more detailed information and associated bibliography, the curious reader is invited refer to \cite{demesy2007thefinite}.